mikedh/trimesh/README.md

 ==========
 [![Build Status](https://travis-ci.org/mikedh/trimesh.svg?branch=master)](https://travis-ci.org/mikedh/trimesh)

-Python library for loading meshes, and doing simple operations on them.
-Included loaders are binary/ASCII STL, wavefront OBJ, and OFF.
-Included exporters are binary STL, COLLADA and OFF.
-If assimp/pyassimp are installed, all assimp formats will be available.
-Note that this requires a version of the assimp python bindings from after September 2014.
+Python library for loading and doing simple operations on triangular meshes.

 ### Features
+* Included importers are binary/ASCII STL, Wavefront, and OFF
+* Included exporters are binary STL, COLLADA, and OFF
+* If pyassimp is available and recent, assimp loaders can be used.
 * Fast loading of binary STL files (on 234,230 face mesh, was 24.5x faster than assimp)
 * Preview meshes (requires pyglet).
 * Calculate face adjacencies quickly (for the same 234,230 face mesh .248 s)